 Google Voice will allow you to get a phone number in the area code that you desire and point it to your regular number.
 It works seamlessly.
 And, should that phone number become compromised, you can remove it and assign a new number while protecting your regular phone number.

 If you are using a Mac there is one more suggestion.
 A program called Little Snitch.
 Once setup, it will block and notify you of any unusual inbound traffic.
 It will not let the traffic through unless you approve.

-For little or no cost, you’ve just vastly improved your safety online.
+For little or no cost, you’ve just taken a huge step to protect your online privacy.

 It’s certainly cheaper than a stolen identity, and it’s always easier to address security upfront than it is on the back-end if you experience a breach.

 Finally, if you are involved in any political work—for a candidate or as an activist, these steps aren’t just for your protection.
 They are necessary to protect your friends and allies.
 You don’t want a compromise on your end to hurt them.
 So stay safe and stay protected.